Skip to main content

 Physical activity can improve many aspects of daily life, but what many don’t realise is how effective it really is.
 Vitality Magazine finds out for you

-According to Department of Health and Physical Activity, there’s a 20%-30% lower risk of depression for adults who are active daily.
+It can also support long-term mental wellbeing, with the Department of Health and Physical Activity reporting a 20%-30% lower risk of depression in adults who are active daily.

 Here, we explore why physical activity is such an effective way to combat mental challenges such as anxiety, and how to get started on your journey by using a few hacks along the way.